-If you arrive after 9:00 am, go to the Office to be signed in.
+If you arrive after 8:45 am on a Monday or 9:00 am on Tuesday to Friday, go to the Student Reception Desk in the Admin Block and sign in.
 You must bring a note with you explaining your lateness.
 If you do not have a note, a SMS alert will be sent to your parent or caregiver.
 Frequent lateness will be investigated.